Backup and Restore

 When you choose an encrypted backup:

 To restore, you provide the same password.
-If it's wrong, decryption fails and the restore is rejected.
+Wrong password rejects the restore.

 Plaintext backup

 A plaintext backup is a JSON file with the same payload, unencrypted.
-Useful for debugging or migrating data, but it exposes all content including locked list items.
+Useful for debugging or moving data between machines, but it exposes all content, including locked list items.

 Where backups are saved

-Backup files are written to %LOCALAPPDATA%\JotBunker\backups\ by default.
+Backup files go to %LOCALAPPDATA%\JotBunker\backups\ by default.
 Filenames are timestamped:

 This is separate from the app's main data directory (%APPDATA%\JotBunker\).
-The uninstaller gives the option to keep or delete the %LOCALAPPDATA%\JotBunker\ directory.
+The uninstaller offers to keep or delete %LOCALAPPDATA%\JotBunker\.

 Restore

-Restore replaces the current computer state with the backup's data.
-This is destructive — current data is overwritten.
+Restoring replaces your current Lists, Locked Lists, Scratchpad, and Tags with the backup's data.
+This is destructive; your current data is overwritten.
 A confirmation dialog warns before proceeding.

 Computer-only

 Backup and restore are computer features.
-The phone does not have a built-in backup mechanism (though its data is included in iCloud/Google backups at the OS level — see Data Storage for details on what that covers).
+The phone does not have a built-in backup mechanism, though its data is part of iCloud and Google backups at the OS level.
+See Data Storage for what those cover.

 See also: Security | Data Storage | Computer App